 Big Laurel ranks as one of the classic Western North Carolina whitewater runs thanks to its great moderate Class III/IV rapids, nice scenery, and frequent runnable flows.
 At low flows and medium flows Big Laurel is a great training ground for paddlers making the transition from river running to creek boating.
 At higher flows it is a booming river in its own right.
 Paddlers should be aware of an easily avoided sieve partway down on the left side of Stairstep Rapid, as well as a stout easily avoided hole on the right side of Suddy Hole.
 Hiking and swimming has picked up dramatically along Big Laurel in recent years so expect company in the summer.
 The trail borders the entire run and offers easy scouting and portaging.

-Shuttle Directions: From Hot Springs, take US 25 north for 4.7 miles to Hurricane, NC.
+The putin for this run is in Hurricane, NC.
+The takeout is in Hot Springs, NC.
+Big Laurel drops 200 feet in 3.7 miles before flowing into the French Broad, the last 3.3 miles of the run.
+To avoid paddling the French Broad, take out in Runion (below Stackhouse).Shuttle Directions: From Hot Springs, take US 25 north for 4.7 miles to Hurricane, NC.
 In Hurricane, US 25 turns right at a stop sign, just after passing over Big Laurel Creek.
 Turn right, following US 25 north.
 The putin is immediately on the right from the large gravel parking area.

 From the gravel parking lot at the putin, turn left onto US 25 south and take an immediate left, following US 25 to Hot Springs.
 Continue on US 25 south for 4.7 miles.
 In Hot Springs, turn right just before the bridge over the French Broad River onto Paint Rock Rd.
 At the end of this road, turn left onto Lovers Leap Rd.
 Pass under the US 25 bridge and the takeout is just upstream of the bridge.
 A public, dirt parking lot is available at the end of the road if parking is not available at one of the commercial outfits at the takeout.